AyrA/EphemeralFiles/README.md

 This is a .NET library for ephemeral files.

-Files that are marked as ephemeral are cleaned up even if the application or the system crashes.
+Files that are marked as ephemeral are cleaned up even if the application crashes.

 ## Usage